Adobe InDesign layout showing multilingual document in English, German and Arabic for a desktop publishing project

 Language-specific typography

-Applying the correct typographic rules for each target language — hyphenation, justification, spacing, and script conventions.
+Applying the correct typographic rules for each target language — hyphenation, justification, spacing, and script conventions including right-to-left scripts.

 📄